indiofish/hanguldetector/extraction/README.md

 * features.py: extract features from hangeul character images
 * generate\_date.py: generate dataset.npy from a selection of fonts
 * score.py: calculate scores for each feature

+#TODO
+get a better normalization technique for font profiles, that increases accuracy.